find-x-ai/find-x/workspace/package/readme.md

 # FIND-X
 ### Perplexity for your website.

-Welcome to **FIND-X**, an advanced AI-powered local search engine crafted to deliver precise, contextually accurate answers for any query.
+Welcome to **FIND-X**, an advanced ready-made answer engine for your website.

 ## Supported Frameworks